 - 1 tsp vanilla bean paste

-- 3 large Conference pears peeled cored and chopped into small chunks
+- 3 Conference pears peeled, cored and chopped into small chunks

 - 25 g butter